qatrackplus/qatrackplus/docs/user/service_log/service_log.rst

 Initiating a new Service Event
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are two main ways to create a new Service Event record.
+There are three ways to create a new Service Event record.

 Enter a new Service Event
 .........................